vault27/Foundation/wireless.md

-# Wi-Fi
+# Wireless

 mcsindex.com

 What is the RX MCS?
-Answer: In the example from step 3.7, the protocol is 802.11ax, the channel width is 40 MHz, and the spatial streams are 2, which narrows the possibility to the section of the table under "OFDM (802.11ax)", and under "40MHz" and limited to 2 spatial streams.
+In the example from step 3.7, the protocol is 802.11ax, the channel width is 40 MHz, and the spatial streams are 2, which narrows the possibility to the section of the table under "OFDM (802.11ax)", and under "40MHz" and limited to 2 spatial streams.
 Because the client's RX PHY Rate is 541.6 Mbps, the RX MCS is 11.

-mDNS
+mDNS - ?

-SSDP
+SSDP - ?

-DTIM period
+DTIM period - ?

-4x4:4:ss
+4x4:4:ss - ?

-Different POE versions
+Different POE versions - ?

 6 Ghz requires many power and needs cool PoE
 PoE